rossberg/camp/README.txt

 * SCAN: Rescan the selected folder (if the browser has focus), or the current selection in the View that currently has the focus.
   With Shift: Do a "thorough" rescan.
-A quick scan only looks for new or deleted files, while a throrough Rescan rereads all meta data.
+A quick scan only looks for new or deleted files, while a throrough scan rereads all meta data.

 Other things to do in the Browser:

 * Reorder: You can change the order in which sub-folders are shown by dragging individual entries.
-You cannot move them to another parent, though.
+You cannot move them to another folder, though.

 * Rename (context menu): You can also change the name shown for an entry.
 Don't worry, this does not affect the physical name of the folder or file on disk.